AlignTrue/aligntrue/.aligntrue/rules/cli_testing_playbook_COMP.md

 # Run sync - this automatically pushes to configured remotes when auto: true
 aligntrue sync
-# Should sync to agents AND push to remote
+# Should sync to agents AND push personal-scoped files to remote

 # Verify files were pushed
 git clone /tmp/remote-repo.git /tmp/verify